-We’ll have a friendly chat and you can take part in a simple action to help make the world a better place.
+We’ll have a friendly (online) chat and you can take part in a simple action to help make the world a better place.
 And you can relax with a complimentary cuppa at the same time!
-We’re at 41 Bull St, Birmingham, B4 6AF
+We’re at 41 Bull St, Birmingham, B4 6AF.

 We all want a world where we can feel safe, happy, and play our part.
 ‘Peace & Justice’ means making that world a reality: one step at a time.

 At Peace Hub we believe that a just & peaceful world is possible if we work together.
-If that sounds like a world you’d like to be a part of, we’d love to meet you!
-Simply pop in to find out more and have your say.
+If that sounds like a world you’d like to be a part of, we’d love to connect with you!
+Pop in, or join in online

 And if it all seems a bit daunting: don’t worry, we’re here to help!
 You can be part of the community however much (or little!) time and energy you’ve got available.

-We focus on a different theme every two months, so you’re always welcome to pop back and see what’s new!
+We focus on a different theme every three months, so you’re always welcome to pop back and see what’s new!
 All the themes aim to: